Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Oracle NetSuite is cloud-based accounting software that also functions as a full enterprise resource planning (ERP) solution, making it a great option for larger businesses and enterprises.
 It offers robust planning tools, reporting features and customizable workflows that extend beyond accounting to support inventory, order management, HR and other core business functions.

-“NetSuite is a robust ERP solution for mid-market and larger enterprises that provides a full suite of CRM, ERP, financial management and operations features for a range of service-based and product-based businesses,” explained Eric Jozwiak, owner of Keystone Business Services.
+“NetSuite is a robust ERP solution for mid-market and larger enterprises that provides a full suite of CRM, ERP, financial management and operations features for a range of service-based and product-based businesses,” explained Eric Jozwiak, former owner of Keystone Business Services.

 Key features of Oracle NetSuite